nguyn21012003/IELTS/process.md

 Overall, it is clear that the orange juice production process is comprised of twelve distinct stages, commencing with harvesting oranges and culminating with delivering the final products to the market.

 The process begins with fresh oranges are harvested by skilled gardeners and then transported into factories.
-Subsequently, the harested oranges are washed in a rinsing machine, before beging extracted into fresh juice with waste solids being released as a by-product.
-Whereas the solid is used to feed cattle, the juice left is either packaged to be delivered to shops for consumption and saled or loaded into a refrigerator truck.
+Subsequently, the harested oranges are washed in a rinsing machine, before begin extracted into fresh juice with waste solids being released as a by-product.
+Whereas the solid is used to feed cattle, the juice left is either packaged to be delivered to shops for consumption and sole or loaded into a refrigerator truck.

 In the following stage, the cooled juice evaporated, forming concentrated juice.
 Following this, as long as they are packed into cans, the products are transported to another factory to experience a treating stage in which water is added.
 Ultimately, the process ends with the final products is collected and prepared for distribution, ensuring that it reaches retailers for subsequent sale and consumer use.